Not Your Christmas Ham

 Sponsor Thelma and Louise on behalf of the animal lover in your life!

-Sponsor Woody on behalf of the animal lover in your life!
+Sponsor Sir Bruce on behalf of the animal lover in your life!

-In Australia, nearly 5 million pigs are raised for slaughter each year.
+In Australia, over 5 million pigs are raised for slaughter each year.

 Pigs raised for meat can naturally live to be up to 12 years old, but are killed when they are five months old.